Which Of The Following Statements Is Are Correct: Complete Guide

 5. Consider Context

 A statement that’s true in one setting can be false in another.
-That said, “You need 8 hours of sleep” is a good health guideline, but a marathon runner might need more.
+“You need 8 hours of sleep” is a good health guideline, but a marathon runner might need more.
 Always ask: *What assumptions are being made?

 6. Look for Ambiguities